ERICLuoYuu/New_BAI_DataAnalysis/python_4_flux_calculation.md

 T_c: The air temperature in Celsius (°C).

 A: The surface area covered by the chamber (m²).

+To understand this fomula, we need to figure out the meaning of 'flux'.
+In the context of climate change, greenhouse gas flux specifically refers to the exchange of greenhouse gases (GHGs) like carbon dioxide (CO₂), methane (CH₄), and nitrous oxide (N₂O) between different parts of the Earth system (https://climate.sustainability-directory.com/term/greenhouse-gas-fluxes/#:~:text=In%20the%20context%20of%20climate,parts%20of%20the%20Earth%20system).
+Under the context of this analysis, 'flux' means gases exchange between soil and our measurement chamber.
+You might ask, "Doesn't the rate of concentration change, ΔC/t (in ppb/s), already represent this flux?"
+Actually, ΔC/t is the raw evidence of a flux, but it is not a standardized, comparable measurement.
+It only describes what's happening inside our specific chamber, under the specific conditions of that one measurement.
+We are not able to compare flux by simply comparing change rate of gas concentration.
+Under different temperature and pressure, gas molar density vary, the amount of gas molecular can be different even the gas volume is the same.
+Therefore, we need to utilize Gas Law (PV = nRT) to calculate the amount of molecular.
+Besides, a chamber covering a large area of soil will naturally capture more gas than one covering a small area.
+To make the measurement independent of our chamber's specifications, we must divide by the soil Area (A) it covers.
+By applying the full formula, We convert our raw observation (ΔC/t) into a robust, standardized unit: micromoles per square meter per second (µmol m⁻² s⁻¹).

 To better understand the above fomula, it can be arranged into the following: